sylefeb/Silice/learn-silice/Documentation.md

     and interfaces (see
     Section <a href="#sec:interfaces" data-reference-type="ref" data-reference="sec:interfaces">3.8</a>).

-#### Advanced

-There are two specialized versions of the binding operators:
+There are two other versions of the binding operators:

--   `<::` binds right to left, using value at prior clock rising edge,
+-   `<::` binds right to left, using value *at latest clock rising edge*,

--   `<::>` binds an IO group, using value at prior clock rising edge for inputs.
+-   `<::>` binds an IO group, using value *at latest clock rising edge for    inputs*.

-Normally, the bound inputs are tracking the value of the bound VIO as they are changing during the current clock cycle.
-Therefore, the tracking algorithm/module immediately gets new values (in other words, there is a combinatorial connection).
-However, in specific cases one needs to bind the value as it was at the last (positive) clock edge, ignoring ongoing changes.
-This may, for instance, be necessary to avoid a combinatorial cycle.
+Normally, the bound inputs are tracking the value of the bound VIO as changed during the current clock cycle.
+Therefore, the tracking algorithm/module immediately gets new values (in other words, there is a direct connection).
+This, however, produces deeper circuits and can reduce the max frequency of a design.
+These operators allow to bind the value as it was at the cycle start (positive clock edge).
+This introduces a one cycle latency before the algorithm/module sees the change, but makes the resulting circuit less deep.
+See also the [notes on algorithms calls, bindings and timings](AlgoInOuts.md).

 ### Always assign